holland01/YAQ3R/notes/specific-todos.md

 Fix lava rising effect.

 [bugfix/odd_texture_artifact]
-Make sure to test this on Linux/Windows.
-There's some odd artificats, notably with the cross texture and the scrolling which occurs across the bridge.
-Rainbow/garbage decals are appearing.

-using the atlas to store one of the cloud images and drawing that to a quad without any scaling/scrolling produces non-mucky results.
-Tested this against both killsky_1 and killsky_2.
-These were retrieved with the usual method of downloading them from the server and "streaming" them from the worker thread - so, it's unlikely that this method alone is what's causing corruption.

-look at steps for [bugfix/odd_texture_artifact_tmp] first...

-then, for each of the sky images, apply both the scrolling and scaling operations to the fragment shader.
-Just hardcode these into the debug fragment shader manually.
-Be sure to test the scaling first, then the scrolling, then both in one order, then both in the reverse order.

-After that, move onto the cross texture and apply what tcmod functions are specified in its corresponding shader entry.

-[bugfix/odd_texture_artifact_tmp]
-Before the next step, you want to do the following:

-- stage the hunks which aren't just debug print statements: those are actually valuable and/or necessary
-- move back to bugfix/odd_texture_artifact
-- git merge -X theirs bugfix/odd_texture_artifact_tmp
-- git branch -d bugfix/odd_texture_artifact_tmp
+The gamma correction is the source of the issue.
+With the killsky_2 image, using a gamma constant of 1.6 (as opposed to 2.2) allows for the image to be reasonably bright without embellishing the blue channel.
+It could be that these textures are already gamma correct in a sense, and the only real correction necessary involves lightmaps and vertex colors.
+So, any alpha/rgb gen flags specified for a shader stage involving a vertex color would decode the color first, then perform whatever operation, then multiply it against the corresponding texture as usual, but the texture wouldn't be decoded.
+This is assuming that these are SRGB.
+There should be a way to check for this in an image program, or info via Google, or Quake 3 engine code.

 [RUNNING ON WINDOWS]
 Remember that you edited the directory names of the assets so that every character is lowercase, up until the actual filename.
 You'll want to use the current bundle when switching over to Windows and Linux.

 [unnamed]